SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The historic Alcatraz Island in the San Francisco BayPeople often refer to Alcatraz Island as "The Rock" because it's made entirely of rock.
 To this day, there is no running water; it’s brought in from SF every morning.

-Though Alcatraz started as a military fort, it was transformed into a military prison in the early 1900s, and that became its main function.
+Though Alcatraz was built as a military fort, it was soon transformed into a military prison, and that became its main function.

 All of the cells here were single occupancy.
 The infamous "Rock" was never at capacity; on average, there were around 250 detainees here at any given time.